DavidVerghese/BeatmakerJS/Project_worksheet.md

 MVP

-- Ruby on Rails Authentication
-- Posts
 - Userface that allows users to make beats by clicking boxes
 - Different sounds: drums, bass, etc
 - A screen for mobile saying it’s not available

 PostMVP

+- Ruby on Rails Authentication
+- Posts
 - A mobile version

 ## Project Schedule

 |  Day | Deliverable | Status
 |---|---| ---|
-|December 26| Wireframes
+|December 27| Research how to create music player/ review old projects
+|December 28| Create music player interface
-|December 27-28| Research Ruby on Rails Authentication
+|December 29| Research Ruby on Rails Authentication
-|December 29| Setup backend
+|December 30-31| Setup backend
-|December 30-31| Create music player
-|January 1-2| Create signup/signin page and posts
+|January 1-2| Create signup/signin page and posts in frontend
 |January 3| Write Readme with instructions on how to setup application

 ## Code Snippet